Luminati-nerd-stuff/PSO-RayTracing/README.md

 I am no relation.
 But there's a Discord for people playing with using this RTGI shader in all kinds of games and sharing their results.
 Strong recommend.

-**Special considerations and installation**
+**SETUP**

 1. Have an NVIDIA RTX card.
 AFAIK this only works on an RTX card.
-1a.
 All of this is info provided as-is and use at your own risk.
 Not sure what all the risks are, so that's why I said that.

-2. Just download this: I have included all the shaders except the following one here: https://github.com/Luminati-nerd-stuff/PSO-RayTracing-v1.0/blob/main/reshade-shaders.zip
+2. Just download this: I have included all the shaders except the RTGlobalIllumination one here: https://github.com/Luminati-nerd-stuff/PSO-RayTracing-v1.0/blob/main/reshade-shaders.zip

 3. Download the PSO-RayTracing-v[X].ini file in this repo and slap that bad boy in the root with online.exe and psobb.exe.
 You know the spot.